elsbrock/tor-node/README.md

 Check with `docker logs -f tor-node`  If you see the message: `[notice] Self-testing indicates your ORPort is reachable from the outside.
 Excellent.
 Publishing server descriptor.` at the bottom after a while, your server started successfully.
 Then wait a bit longer and search for your server on the [Relay Search](https://metrics.torproject.org/rs.html).

 ### Customize Tor configuration
-You may want to configure additional options to control your monthly data usage, or to run Tor as a hidden obfuscated bridge.
-Look at the Tor manual with all [Configuration File Options](https://www.torproject.org/docs/tor-manual.html.en).
+It is recommended to provide an email address at which the node operator can be reached.
+You may also want to configure additional options to control your monthly data usage, or to run Tor as a hidden obfuscated bridge.
+Look at the Tor manual with all [Configuration File Options](https://2019.www.torproject.org/docs/tor-manual.html.en).
+This requires the configuration to be customized.

-For customisation you can create `*.conf` files in the `tor-config` volume containing valid Tor configuration directives.
+For customization you can create `*.conf` files in the `tor-config` volume containing valid Tor configuration directives.
 These directives are included from the main config located in `/etc/tor/torrc` which is is baked into the image.

-*Example*
+**Example**

 ```
 Nickname ieditedtheconfig